strongstudio/strongstudio-website/kirby/bower_components/fullpage.js/README.md

 </video>
  ```

+If you already use another lazy load solution which uses `data-src` as well, you can disable the fullPage.js lazy loading by setting the option `lazyLoading: false`.

 ###Auto play/pause embedded media

+**Note**: the autoplay feature might not work on some mobile devices depending on the OS and browser (i.e. [Safari on iOS](https://webkit.org/blog/6784/new-video-policies-for-ios/) version < 10.0).

 #### Play on section/slide load:
 Using the attribute `autoplay` for videos or audio, or the param `autoplay=1` for youtube iframes will result in the media element playing on page load.
 In order to play it on section/slide load use instead the attribute `data-autoplay`.
 For example:

 ```html